This policy has been created based on multiple updated sources from within the dental, medical professions and the government.

 We want to eliminate waiting inside the practice and at reception.
 Hence, appointments will be staggered so that patients do not arrive or leave at the same time as other patients as far as we are able to manage.

+The toliets will be kept locked.
+If you do need to use them, please ask a member of staff to unlock them for you.
 When using the toilets, please do your best to ensure that you leave the facilities as you would expect to find them and wash your hands thoroughly.
 The restrooms will be regularly disinfected.

 If you are well, we will direct you straight to the surgery and request that you do the following before or during your appointment: